rtgodwin/rtgodwin.github.io/_pages/tavern1.md

 - Marching order?
 - As soon as the last PC descends door slams and a giant wooden plank pushes them down the stairs.
 DC 12 Dex save - 1d4 falling damage.

 > (Interrupt me if you like).
 It is dark, can you see?
 You have tumbled down the stairs into a small arena in the basement of the inn.
 A cage surrounds you and the door up the stairs appears sealed shut.
-You hear people murmuring, laughing.
+You hear people conversing, laughing.
 Torches begin to light around you.
 Patrons descend into the arena seats.
+You can hear them starting to take bets.

+- There are two grates that look like they can open up to let things into the arena.
+- Odds 3-2 in PCs favor.
+- Will let them go and pay them if they win.
+- "You'll do fine, just don't panic!
+And try to separate them!
+(Gets reprimanded for influencing the fight)"
+- After a few minutes the grates open.
+Roll intiative!
+- 5 giant rats emerge

+> Don't be shitheads, you did great. we give our gladiators 10%.
+Tonight that works out to (10d10).